-- 1. The annual financial statements must be prepared and approved by the executive board/the board of directors along with auditor's report.
-The annual financial statements must be sent to DBU along with the application for licence within eight days after publication of the annual report, or latest 31st of march 2023 (14th of march for clubs with interim reports).
-The annual financial statements approved at the annual general meeting must be sent to DBU no later than 29 May 2023. - 2.
-The annual financial statement must be audited by an independent auditor as defined in Annex E. - 3.
+- 2. The annual financial statement must be audited by an independent auditor as defined in Annex E. - 3.
+Besides adding the auditor's report to the club's annual report, the independent auditor must make an accountant's statement as regards whether the financial statements comply with the accounting requirements determined in Annex G, mentioned in Annex E. If the accounting requirements are not complied with, the statement must include a short description of the requirements not complied with. - 4.
 In addition to the auditor's report included in the club's annual report, the independent auditor must review the club's entire financial application material.
-That is, all information submitted in accordance with the criteria in this manual's Article 10.5.1 10.5.10.
-Furthermore, the club's independent auditor must provide a separate assessment report (agreed-upon procedures) containing an overall assessment of whether the club meets the criteria set out in Article 10.5.1-10.5.10. - 4.
-The annual financial statements must consist of: - a) A profit and loss account. - b) A balance sheet. - c) A statement of change in equity. - d) A cash flow statement. - e) Significant accounting policies and other explanatory notes. - f) A financial review by management and signatures from the executive board and the board of directors. - g) Auditor report. - If the annual financial statements do not meet the minimum disclosure requirements set out in Annex F, then the licence applicant must also submit to the licensor:
+That is, all information submitted in accordance with the criteria in this manual's Article 10.5.1 10.5.11.
+Furthermore, the club's independent auditor must provide a separate assessment report (agreed-upon procedures) containing an overall assessment of whether the club meets the criteria set out in Article 10.5.1-10.5.11. - 5.
+The annual financial statements must consist of:

-- a. supplementary information to meet the minimum disclosure requirements set out in Annex F; and - an assessment report provided by the same auditor that signs the annual financial statements by way of agreed-upon procedures prescribed by the licensor to confirm the completeness and accuracy of the supplementary information.
+- a) A profit and loss account. - b) A balance sheet. - c) A statement of change in equity. - d) A cash flow statement. - e) Significant accounting policies and other explanatory notes. - f) A financial review by management and signatures from the executive board and the board of directors. - g) Auditor report. - 5.
+If the annual financial statements do not meet the minimum disclosure requirements set out in Annex F, then the licence applicant must also submit to the licensor: - a. supplementary information to meet the minimum disclosure requirements set out in Annex F; and - an assessment report provided by the same auditor that signs the annual financial statements by way of agreed-upon procedures prescribed by the licensor to confirm the completeness and accuracy of the supplementary information. - 6.
+If the financial statements do not comply with the accounting requirements in Annex G, the licence applicant must also submit: - Adjusted financial statements that comply with the accounting requirements in Annex G over the same accounting period, including comparative amounts. - b) A management statement that confirms that the adjusted financial statements are complete, accurate and comply with the regulations. - c) An assessment report provided by the same auditor that signs the financial statements to confirm the completeness and accuracy of the adjusted financial statements.

-The criterion must be met as described above by attaching the annual financial statement.
-For clubs with closing date on 30 June, the annual financial statements approved and signed by the board and board of directors and which includes the auditor's report must be submitted no later than 29 September 2023.
+The criterion must be met as described above.
+For clubs not closing the accounts on 31 December, an annual report (signed by the executive board and the board of directors) including the auditor's report must be submitted not later than three months after the time of the closing of the accounts.